sinaghassemi/EnronSpamDetection/README.md

 ```

-Second classifer is decision tree, a decision tree construct a flow-chart structure (tree) in which each internal node assigned a test/rule on a feature, the two outgoing branches represnt the outcome of that test (true and flase) and in the end the leaf nodes determine the class of the data.
-During the trainig, these rules and their corresponding threshold are learned by a criterion by minimizing gini or entropy according to the representation of the tree.
+The second classifier is decision tree, a decision tree construct a flow-chart structure (tree) in which each internal node assigned a test/rule on a feature, the two outgoing branches represent the outcome of that test (true and false) and in the end the leaf nodes determine the class of the data.
+During the training, these rules and their corresponding threshold are learned by a criterion by minimizing Gini or entropy according to the representation of the tree.

-Same as all sklearn classifiers, first we fit the classfier on the training data then the classifier is applied over the test set.
+Same as all sklearn classifiers, first we fit the classifier on the training data then the classifier is applied over the test set.
 The predicted outputs and also the probabilities are then used to measure the performance metrics which will be seen in the following parts.
-Probabilities here are just the fraction of training samples of the same class in a the leaf.
+Probabilities here are just the fraction of training samples of the same class in the leaf.